 bear, cougar, bobcat, wolves, foxes, and coyotes as well as elk,

 moose, deer, pronghorn, and more.
-The route going to and from the
+Elk are often seen in the fall

-uncommon to see the resident moose and bear.
-Deer and smaller wildlife
+and it's not uncommon to see bear in the summer.
+Deer and smaller

-are commonplace...and coyotes can clearly be heard yipping most
+wildlife are commonplace... and coyotes can clearly be heard yipping

+West.
 It is an ambiance unlike any other.
-Welcome to the Yipping Coyote
+Welcome to the Yipping

 Variety of Ski Terrain